 Living the Line Publishing was formed in the fall of 2020 by artist Sean Michael Robinson.
-Living the Line publications are distributed by Diamond Comics and Diamond UK in comic shops, and Diamond Book Distribution in book shops.
+Living the Line publications are distributed by Diamond Comics and Diamond UK in comic shops, and Diamond Book Distributors in book shops.

 Packages or written correspondence can be sent to: